 Fiesta de La Tirana is Chile's most celebrated festival, hosted by the town of Tirana, which is nestled in the Pozo Almonte commune, El Tamarugal Province, Tarapacá Region.
 About 60,000 people flock to the Church of Tirana in mid-July to witness vibrant festivities honoring the Virgen del Carmen, also known as the Lady of Mount Carmel or "Carmelita."

-Fiesta de La Tirana runs annually for several days in mid-July, culminating with the grand festivities and a parade on July 15 and 16.
-For more information, please contact the official website noted in the External Resources below.
+Fiesta de La Tirana runs annually for several days in mid-July, namely between July 12 and 17, but culminates with grand festivities and a parade on July 15 and 16.
+For more information, please check with the official website of Chile, noted in the External Resources below.